Sunny Valley in Josephine County, Oregon — The American West (Northwest)

 When James H. Twogood laid out his land claim in the fall of 1851 and filed on it May 1, 1852, he named it the Grave Creek Ranch in memory of that unfortunate incident.

 McDonough Harkness, his partner, was the first postmaster of Josephine County in the newly named town of Leland on March 28, 1855.
-Harkness was killed by Indians in April 1856 while riding dispatch for the Army during the second Indian War of southern Oregon which started in October of 1855.
+Harkness was killed by Indians in April 1856 while riding dispatch for the Army during the second Indian War of southern Oregon which started

 A stockade was built around a log wayside and the hotel building at Leland.
-The small town was gateway to the lower Rogue country where Indians retreated so it became
+The small town was gateway to the lower Rogue country where Indians retreated so it became the gathering point of a large force of regular army and volunteers and was known as Fort Leland.

 A major encounter of the war took place some 8 miles west of the Fort known as the Battle of Hungry Hill.
 This ill-fated engagement produced some 37 dead, wounded and missing.
 Some of these soldiers were buried north of the Fort at the corner of the present Leland road and old Pacific highway.